 Cut the Cope

-- Pro tip: Relief cuts at tight turns allow waste to fall away and your saw to make turns more easily.
-You can make straight cuts faster and better with a miter saw (more on that later).
+- First, make a few relief cuts at tight turns of the profile to allow waste to fall away and your saw to make turns more easily.
+(See photo.)

 - Pro tip: Concentrate on staying just outside the line.
 You can always sand or file away extra material.

 - Clean up the coped cuts with a file or sandpaper.
 A round file works well for tight curves.

 - Pro tip: Keep a scrap of the trim handy so you can check the fit as you fine-tune the cope.
 With complex profiles, you may have to fine-tune the fit several times before it fits properly.

 The baseboard often tilts inward at the bottom because of the drywall's tapered edge.
 And that makes coping tricky.